Peoples Bank (Mendenhall, Mississippi)

-Peoples Bank is a $300 million community bank based in Mendenhall, Mississippi.
-Brick and mortar branches are located in Collins, Magee, Mendenhall and Richland in addition to ITM/ATM services in Puckett and New Hebron.
+Peoples Bank is an American community bank based in Mendenhall, Mississippi.
+Brick and mortar branches are located in Mississippi towns of Collins, Magee, Mendenhall and Richland in addition to ITM/ATM services in Puckett and New Hebron.
 Peoples Bank operates under a parent company Peoples Bancshares, Inc. and is affiliated with Peoples Bank Mortgage, based in North Charleston, South Carolina and Main Street Realty, based in Magee, Mississippi.